 Create an Emergency Fund

 Generally, an emergency fund should include about three to six months’ worth of living expenses.
-Although that sounds like a lot, you’ll be grateful for the cushion if you should lose your job, or crash your car, or have a medical emergency.
-Unexpected things happen all the time, and an emergency fund will protect you while you get things back up and running.
-It will also keep you from having to touch other savings accounts, like a retirement account.
+Although that sounds like a lot, start small and save what you can.
+You’ll be grateful for the cushion if you should lose your job, need a car repair, or have a medical emergency.

 Eliminate High-Interest Debt

-Your student loans aren’t going anywhere, so pay them off as soon as possible.
+Your student loans aren’t going anywhere, so pay off student debt as soon as possible.
 The same goes for any other high-interest debt you might have incurred, such as with a credit card.
-Paying off growing interest rates will bog down your ability to save.
+Paying high interest rates will limit your ability to save.

-However, don’t be afraid to use your credit cards.
-Your 20s are the perfect time to build credit, which will be vital to certain goals, like purchasing a house.
+However, don’t be afraid to use your credit cards responsibly.
+Your 20s are the perfect time to build good credit, which will be vital to certain goals, like purchasing a house.
 Use them strategically and pay them off immediately to build an upstanding credit history.

 In Your 30s

-Your 30s may bring some stability into your life, whether it’s regular work, a partner, and/or kids.
+Your 30s may bring some stability into your life, whether it’s a steady career, a partner, and/or kids.
 However, the costs you’re facing are likely growing with you.
 Focus on money moves that will benefit you long-term.

 Plan for College Expenses

 If you have children, saving for their education is a big step.
 Use opportunities like a 529 account to help provide the funding.
 A 529 plan is a tax-advantaged savings plan you can use to pay for future tuition and related costs.
-That said, many people who’ve been there, and done that, may advise against prioritizing your kids’ education over your retirement.
+While saving for college is important, it’s essential to balance this with funding your retirement — which is an even bigger priority.

 Pad the Nest Egg

 By some popular estimates, by age 30 you should have at least one year’s worth of your annual salary saved for your retirement — and twice that by 35.
 Incrementally increasing the amount you put towards your savings will help boost that number as well.
+While these targets may seem big, the more important thing is to save steadily over time — that’s how real wealth-building happens.

-In Your 40s and Beyond
+In Your 40s, 50s and Beyond

-By 40, conventional wisdom holds that you should be well on your way to a growing nest egg with three times your annual salary saved up.
-At this stage, you may also have other assets to your name, such as property.
+At this stage, you may also have other assets to your name, such as a home.
 If you have kids, they might be nearing college age, and retirement might not seem quite as far away as it once did.
+This will motivate you to save for your goals.

-Protect Your Wealth
+Protect Your Self and Your Wealth

-It’s always smart to protect your assets and yourself.
-Make sure you have insurance covering both your estate and yourself (through health and life insurance).
+It’s always smart to protect your assets — and yourself.
+Make sure you have insurance covering both you and your estate (through health and life insurance).
 Insurance can take a burden off of your family’s shoulders in case anything happens to you.

 Capitalize on Make-Up Contributions

-A make-up, or catch-up, contribution, is an additional payment that anyone over age 50 can make to their 401(k) or IRAs retirement savings account.
+A make-up, or catch-up, contribution, is an additional payment that anyone over age 50 can make to their 401(k) or IRA account.
 If you’re in a financial position to contribute these extra funds, it can help bulk up those savings to help prepare for retirement.

-For 2023, the maximum allowable catch-up contribution to 401(k) plans is $7,500.
-The IRA annual contribution limit for 2023 is $6,500, with those 50 and above allowed to contribute another $1,000 a year.
-In total, anyone over 50 can put $7,500 into their IRA annually.
+The annual IRA contribution limit for 2025 is $7,000, with those 50 and above allowed to contribute another $1,000 per year.
+In total, anyone 50 and older can put $8,000 into their traditional or Roth IRA annually.

 Wait to Take Social Security

 Did you know you could receive a higher Social Security benefit if you wait to claim your benefits?
-Those who hold off collecting Social Security until age 67 get 108% of their benefits, and those who wait until the age of 70 can receive 132% of their monthly benefit.
-On the other hand, if you begin taking benefits early, at age 62, you’ll receive 25% less in monthly benefits.
+Those who hold off collecting Social Security until age 67 — the full retirement age for people born in 1960 or afterward — get 108% of their benefits, and those who wait until the age of 70 can receive 132% of their monthly benefit.

 Shift Your Asset Allocation

 Investors should periodically revisit their portfolio and reassess their investments and risk level.
-As you get closer to retirement, you may decide to allocate a larger part of your portfolio to safer choices like bonds and other fixed-income.
+As you get closer to retirement, you may decide to allocate a larger part of your portfolio to safer choices like bonds and other fixed-income assets.
+This may not increase your nest egg, but it can help prevent losses.

 The Takeaway

-Building wealth at any age starts with a frank look at your current income and expenditures, a detailed list of short-term and long-range goals — and a little follow-through based on where you are in life.
+Building wealth at any age starts with a close look at your current income and expenditures, a detailed list of short-term and long-range goals — and a little follow-through based on where you are in life.

 Some ways to start building wealth are to take on a side gig or side hustle, find ways to cut expenses and increase savings rates, and to start investing.
 There are numerous ways to do any of these, and it may take some experimenting to see what works for you.